Shape your future with a mentor session with employees from top UK companies such as BT, Havas and The Premier League.

 He’s performed in CBeebies Christmas Shows and hosts live events, openings, press conferences and festivals for charities and corporates.
 Ben’s passion for sport and his desire to reach out to children is evident in his ever expanding portfolio of presenting work = and he’s available for bookings worldwide.

-Kema Davis – UK Early Careers Recruiter, Microsoft
+Kema Davies – UK Early Careers Recruiter, Microsoft

 Ask Kema about her personal journey, culminating at Microsoft

-With over 7 years’ experience in early career recruitment, I joined Microsoft in 2017 with three goals in mind.
-One to work with the biggest technology in the world, two to show up at work every day as my true authentic self and three and probably the most important create opportunities for every person no matter where they came from.
-Since working at Microsoft I’ve had countless chances to bring my passions to work through my work with our employee resource groups such as Women at Microsoft and BAME, collaboration across HR and other business segments and our philanthropic work.
-Outside of Microsoft I love travelling, being active and spending time with family and friends
+With over 7 years’ experience in early career recruitment, Kema joined Microsoft in 2017 with three goals in mind.
+One to work with the biggest technology in the world, two to show up at work every day as her true authentic self and three and probably the most important create opportunities for every person no matter where they came from.
+Since working at Microsoft Kema has had countless chances to bring her passions to work through projects with Microsoft’s employee resource groups such as Women at Microsoft and BAME, collaboration across HR and other business segments and philanthropic work.
+Outside of Microsoft Kema loves travelling, being active and spending time with family and friends.

 Ask Magnus about being a CEO; media and advertising, leading a global business.

-Magnus has led the transformation of Saatchi & Saatchi London for the last 8 years, expanding its services to clients and ensuring the agency is focused on data, creativity and business results.
-During his tenure, the business has grown by 50%, won numerous creative and effectiveness awards and welcomed new clients such as EE, HSBC, Direct Line and Visa.
+Magnus Djaba, Global President & CEO, Publicis Groupe Creative Practice UK Magnus has led the transformation of Saatchi & Saatchi London for the last 8 years, expanding the services we offer our clients and ensuring we are focused on creativity and business results.

 Pippa Dunn – Founder, Broody; formerly Chief Marketing Officer, EE

-Talk to Pippa about media, marketing, communications, spnosorship, management start ups.
+Talk to Pippa about media, marketing, communications, sponsorship, management and start ups.

 Janine Edgerton-Avin – Commercial Project Manager, Android | Google